DuinoDu/imagecaption_papernotes/notes/coarse_fine_learning.md

-The authors change LSTM decoder part into multi stages, where the latter stage gives captions with more details.
-To cope with coarse-to-fine decoders, stacked attention model is introduced to provide different attentions.
+The authors extend LSTM decoder part into multi stages, where the latter stage gives captions with more details.
+To cope with coarse-to-fine decoders, stacked attention model is proposed to provide different attentions on image.

 CIDEr@coco(c5): 114.8